d5/tengo/docs/interoperability.md

 ### User Types

-One can easily add and use customized value types in Tengo code by implementing [Object](https://godoc.org/github.com/d5/tengo/objects#Object) interface.
-Tengo runtime will treat the user types exactly in the same way it does to the runtime types with no performance overhead.
-See [Tengo Objects](https://github.com/d5/tengo/blob/master/docs/objects.md) for more details.
+Users can add and use a custom user type in Tengo code by implementing [Object](https://godoc.org/github.com/d5/tengo/objects#Object) interface.
+Tengo runtime will treat the user types in the same way it does to the runtime types with no performance overhead.
+See [Object Types](https://github.com/d5/tengo/blob/master/docs/objects.md) for more details.

 ### Importing Scripts